 Heirloom Tomato Soup

-- Preheat oven to 300°F.
+- Preheat the oven to 300˚ F.

-- Add onion, carrots, celery, garlic and bay leaf.
-Cook, stirring frequently, until onion is translucent, 3 to 5 minutes.
+- Heat ¼ cup olive oil in a large soup pot over medium-high heat until shimmering.
+Add the onion, carrots, celery, garlic and bay leaf.
+Cook until the onion is translucent, 3 to 5 minutes, stirring frequently.

-- Bring the soup to a boil, turn the heat down to a simmer and cook for 30 minutes.
+- Stir in the heirloom tomatoes and their juice, 2 cups ciabatta bread, and the water.
+Bring the soup to a boil, reduce the heat to a simmer, cover partially, and cook for 30 minutes.

-- Remove the bay leaf from the soup and discard.
-Purée the soup with an immersion blender.
-Season with salt and pepper.
-Serve with croutons.
+- Remove the bay leaf from the soup.
+Add ½ cup olive oil and puree with in immersion blender (or in batches in a food processor) until smooth.
+Season the soup with salt and pepper.
+Serve with the croutons.